Azure/azure-kusto-microhack/README.md

   | Retention period | 365	| The time span (in days) for which it's guaranteed that the data is kept available to query.
 The time span is measured from the time that data is ingested.
 This is the longer-term storage (in reliable storage) retention. |
   | Cache period	| 31	| The time span (in days) for which to keep frequently queried data available in SSD storage or RAM of the cluster’s VM, rather than in longer-term storage.
 Azure Data Explorer stores all its ingested data in reliable storage (most commonly Azure Blob Storage), away from its actual processing (such as Azure Compute) nodes.
 To speed up queries on that data, Azure Data Explorer caches it, or parts of it, on its processing nodes, SSD, or even in RAM.
 The best query performance is achieved when all ingested data is cached.
 Sometimes, certain data doesn't justify the cost of keeping it "warm" in local SSD storage.
 For example, many teams consider that rarely accessed older log records are of lesser importance.
 They prefer to have reduced performance when querying this data, rather than pay to keep it warm all the time.
 By increasing the cache policy, more VMs will be required to store data on their SSD/RAM.
 For Azure Data Explorer cluster, compute cost (VMs) is the most significant part of cluster cost as compared to storage and networking. |

 - Select Create to create the database.
 Creation typically takes less than a minute.
 When the process is complete, you're back on the cluster Overview blade.
-You can see the database that you have created from on Databases blade.
+You can see the database that you have created from on the Databases blade.

   ![Screen capture 1](/assets/images/Challenge1-Task2-Pic3.png)